 - Never too old to learn new tricks!
 What better way to bond than going to some dog training classes together!
 If there is lots of training to do, start off with short ten to fifteen minute training sessions every day and make this a positive bonding time for you and your dog with lots of praise and the odd treat.
 If you're in need of some help, be sure to check out our article on online dog training, where we share a few resources and delve deeper into how dogs learn.

 - Training a fearful rescue dog.
 This may be very challenging.
 It will definitely require a lot of patience and perseverance, but also extremely rewarding to do.
 Try to get to know what your dogs’ triggers are, and also what they are comfortable with.
 Understanding what causes your dog to become frightened and learning to work slowly with and around that is important.
 Do not be disheartened if progress is slower than expected, and remember to celebrate the small victories along the way!

 - Keep asking questions.
 Many shelters encourage families to call when they need anything – they are likely to know a lot more about your new dog than you do in the beginning!

 If you have any problems or concerns about your new pet, seek help sooner rather than later.
+Felcana's free online Symptom Checker is a simple way to get quick answers for anything you are worried about with your dog.
 Your vet may be able to recommend a behavioural counsellor or trainer if you encounter behaviour issues you’re not familiar with.
 Select a trainer who uses positive-reinforcement techniques to help you and your dog overcome these problems.

 And finally, enjoy getting to know your new family member.
-Bringing home a rescue dog can be one of the most fulfilling experiences.
+Bringing home a rescue dog and providing them with a loving home can be one of the most fulfilling experiences.
 Dogs can enrich your life in so many ways, so making sure you spend the time upfront to build a trusting bond between you both will really cement the foundations of what can be over a decade of friendship.